1887 - 1959 ZALMAN SHNEOUR (Sklow, Belarus)

 31 Jewish men and 2 Jewish women were charged with kidnapping and ritual murder of a 3 year old child .
 The Bishop of Cracow, Kajetan Sołtyk, was the force behind the investigation and trial.
 Eleven Jews were executed, others converted; some were freed after conversion; others granted speedier executions.

-Under the influence of Bishop Solik of Kiev the castle court sentenced 33 Jews to death for the "ritual murder" of a Christian child.
-The entire evidence was based on the "confessions" of the innkeeper and his wife which had been made after being tortured (although they later retracted their statements).
+Under the influence of Bishop Solik (Kajetan Sołtyk) of Kiev, the castle court sentenced 33 Jews to death for the "ritual murder" The entire evidence was based on the “confessions” of the innkeeper and his wife, which were made after being tortured (although they later retracted their statements).
 Thirteen of those Jews were released upon converting.
-Many others, including the local rabbi (Polocti) and five others who were quartered alive.
-One couple converted on the spot and were granted a beheading.
+Eleven others were murdered, including the local rabbi (Polocti) and five others who were quartered alive.
+One couple converted on the spot and was granted a beheading.
 A painting was made of the child which was in the position of the archbishop of Lvov and probably still exists.

 1890 April 1, ZIONISM